core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    As a consequence, for each server, the client receives responses originated by that server only from one proxy.
 That is, the client receives a certain response content only once, like in the case with only one proxy.

 ## Congestion Control ## {#sec-congestion}
 CoAP group requests may result in a multitude of responses from different nodes, potentially causing congestion.
-Therefore, both the sending of CoAP group requests and the sending of the unicast CoAP responses to these group requests should be conservatively controlled.
+Therefore, both the sending of CoAP group requests and the sending of the unicast CoAP responses to these group requests SHOULD be conservatively controlled.

-CoAP {{RFC7252}} reduces IP multicast-specific congestion risks through the following measures:
+CoAP {{RFC7252}} reduces IP multicast-specific congestion risks through the following measures, which the present document inherits and extends as appropriate:

 * A server may choose not to respond to an IP multicast request if there is nothing useful to respond, e.g., error or empty response (see {{Section 8.2 of RFC7252}}).

-* A server should limit the support for IP multicast requests to specific resources where multicast operation is required ({{Section 11.3 of RFC7252}}).
+* A server should limit the support for IP multicast requests to specific resources where multicast operation is required (see {{Section 11.3 of RFC7252}}).

-* An IP multicast request MUST be Non-confirmable ({{Section 8.1 of RFC7252}}).
+* An IP multicast request must be Non-confirmable (see {{Section 8.1 of RFC7252}}).

-* A response to an IP multicast request SHOULD be Non-confirmable ({{Section 5.2.3 of RFC7252}}).
+* A response to an IP multicast request should be Non-confirmable (see {{Section 5.2.3 of RFC7252}}).

-* A server does not respond immediately to an IP multicast request and should first wait for a time that is randomly picked within a predetermined time interval called the Leisure ({{Section 8.2 of RFC7252}}).
-The transmission parameter DEFAULT_LEISURE may be used to define a Leisure period when it cannot be computed otherwise.
+* A server does not respond immediately to an IP multicast request and should first wait for a time that is randomly picked within a predetermined time interval called the Leisure (see {{Section 8.2 of RFC7252}}).
+The transmission parameter DEFAULT_LEISURE MAY be used to define a Leisure period when it cannot be computed otherwise (see {{sec-leisure}}).

 This document also defines these measures to be applicable to alternative transports (other than IP multicast), if not defined otherwise.
 Updates related to Leisure are done in {{sec-leisure}}.